 Which one of the following is an assumption on which the author’s argument depends?

 The argument depends on assuming which one of the following?

 Which one of the following is an assumption required by the author’s argument.

 Now you know how to spot these, and you know that a necessary assumption is an unstated premise that the argument absolutely relies on, let’s look at an example so you can see this in action.
 I’m going to give you a relatively easy one and a harder one:

 1) Several extensive recent surveys of the Yangtze river system revealed no trace of Baiji, a freshwater species of dolphin.
 Were there any dolphins present, the surveys would have certainly detected them.
 This is conclusive evidence that the Baiji must be extinct.

 What is one necessary assumption here?
-How do you leap from the premises that there were no dolphins in the Yangtze to the conclusion that they are extinct, i.e. they don’t exist anywhere at all?
+How do you leap from the premise that there were no dolphins in the Yangtze to the conclusion that they are extinct, i.e., they don’t exist anywhere at all?

 Necessary assumption: Baiji do not exist anywhere outside the Yangtze river system.

-Note that is doesn’t matter exactly how it gets said.
-You just have to be looking for some answer choice that communicates this assumption.
+Note that it doesn’t matter exactly how it gets said.
+You have to be looking for some answer choice that communicates this assumption.
 However, necessary assumption answers are just going to have needed information, nothing extra and nothing more.